 The drivetrain for almost all geared bikes uses a cassette and derailleur to change gears as you ride.
-With all-terrain electric bikes, some manufacturers offer the option of an internally geared rear hub.
-This is a great option for all-terrain electric bikes, since they are usually ridden in more extreme off-road conditions.
+With electric bikes, some manufacturers offer the option of an internally geared rear hub.
+This is a great option for an all-terrain electric bike, since they are usually ridden in more extreme off-road conditions.
 For the internally geared rear hub, the gears all sit inside an oil bath that's sealed away from the elements.
 This makes a geared hub extremely resilient against mud, dirt, sand, snow, brush, etc. with no exposed derailleurs.
 Gears are shifted via a twist shifter.
-With an all-terrain electric bike the benefit of the low-maintenance geared hub is nice for your peace of mind.
+With an electric bike the benefit of the low-maintenance geared hub is nice for your peace of mind.
 For maintenance, it will require an oil change every 3000 miles or so.
+For the hunters, it is a much quieter because the internal geared bike uses a carbon belt and the belt is very unlikely to ever drop off.

-What is the range of an electric all-terrain bike?
+What is the range of an electric bike?

-The range of your electric all-terrain bike is dependent on a myriad of factors.
+The range of your electric bike is dependent on a myriad of factors.
 These factors include the selected pedal assist mode, battery capacity, motor size/output, rider weight, and the elevation of your route.
 So, it's literally impossible to make a completely accurate statement about the specific distance of a single battery charge initially.
-However, once you have ridden your electric all-terrain bike for a few weeks, you will become familiar with how you are using the battery and your range will become more predictable.
+However, once you have ridden your electric bike for a few weeks, you will become familiar with how you are using the battery and your range will become more predictable.
 Most manufacturers will give you an expected maximum range.
 This is typically predicted and tested in the most ideal conditions.

-What are the battery options for an electric all-terrain bike?
+What are the battery options for an electric bike?

-For most electric all-terrain bike manufacturers, the battery capacity is indicated in AH (Amp Hours).
+For most electric bike manufacturers, the battery capacity is indicated in AH (Amp Hours).
 This indicates how much capacity the battery has.
 Technically, it measures how much current your battery delivers in one hour of usable voltage.
 As an example, if you have a 14AH 36 Volt battery, you'd have a 504 watt hours battery.
 In simplest terms, this means your 500 watt output motor could run at its highest level of assist for one hour.
 Or, you could run it for two hours using only the mid level of assist, and so on.

 Using this math, it is important to consider the battery when you are considering the motor.
-For example, if you plan to purchase an electric all-terrain bike with a 750 watt motor.
+For example, if you plan to purchase an electric bike with a 750 watt motor.
 You are best served to get a battery that is at least 48V and 15.6AH.
 This will provide you with one hour of max output from your motor.
-So, you will have at least 2 hours (most likely more because of the various factors mentioned earlier) of available battery by using the pedal-assist up the mountain but no assist down the mountain.
+So, you will have at least 2 hours (most likely more because of the various factors mentioned earlier) of available battery by using the pedal-assist up but no assist down.